Top stock tips by Mitessh Thakkar, Sudarshan Sukhani

 Here are the top buy-sell calls by market experts:

-Buy Amara Raja Batteries above Rs 738 for a target price of Rs 760 with a stop loss below Rs 729
+Buy HDFC for a target price of Rs 2,700 with a stop loss below Rs 2,590

-Sell Auro Pharma for a target price of Rs 875 with a stop loss at Rs 913
+Buy Kotak Bank for a target of Rs 1,825 with a stop loss below Rs 1,760

-Sell Coforge for a target price of Rs 4,650 with a stop loss at Rs 4,830
+Sell Apollo Hospital for a target of Rs 3,920 with a stop loss at Rs 4,046

-Buy Tata Consumer for a target price of Rs 792 with a stop loss at Rs 772
+Buy Asian Paints for a target price of Rs 3,035 with a stop loss at Rs 2,960

-Buy IRCTC for a target price of Rs 2,530 with a stop loss at Rs 2,460
+Buy Godrej Consumer Products for a target of Rs 990 with a stop loss at Rs 965

-Sell LIC Housing Finance for a target pr ice of Rs 400 with a stop loss at Rs 409
+Sell Maruti Suzuki for a target of Rs 6,980 with a stop loss at Rs 7,160

 Disclaimer: CNBCTV18.com advises users to check with certified experts before taking any investment decisions.